cerse/cerse.github.io/CerseMeetingHandBook.md

 ## Process

 ### Before the event
-This starts from the premis that a suitable venue has been booked for this event.
+This starts from the premise that a suitable venue has been booked for this event.

 Before you can do anything you need to get yourself added to the GitHub Organisational Repositories.
 I am assuming that you are going to be coordinating a future CERSE meeting in Edinburgh.
-We are using GitHub io pages to publicise the meetings so it is important that you have a GitHub id with sufficient privileges.
+We are using GitHub.io pages to publicise the meetings so it is important that you have a GitHub id with sufficient privileges.

 1. Create a repository with a name like `yyyy-mm-dd-venue` for your meeting
 2. Go into your repository and click on `Settings` (has a Gear wheel).